-2) The GPSI, if provided, is mapped to a SUPI according to the subscription information received from UDM.
+2) The GPSI (for non-roaming users), if provided, is mapped to a SUPI according to the subscription information received from UDM.

-3) External Group Identifier(s) are mapped to Internal Group Identifier(s).
+3) External Group Identifier(s) (for non-roaming users) are mapped to Internal Group Identifier(s).

 The NEF stores the AF request in the UDR as Data Set "Application Data" and Data Subset "AM influence information".
+The AF requests for the UEs of any inbound roamers stored in the UDR are identified by the home PLMN ID(s) of the roamers.